kaidez/kaidez.github.io/_posts/2022-09-14-search-autocomplete.md

 Turns out something like this already existed internally so I shelved the plan.
 But I learned a lot while doing it, so I'm documenting it all in a blog post.

-No tutorial or code review...just documenting things so I don't forget them. <a href="https://github.com/kaidez/search-autocomplete">The code's here on GitHub</a> and search is now powered to find the acronyms for various athletic leagues...WNBA, EPL, NBA, etc.
+No tutorial or code review...just documenting things so I don't forget them. <a href="https://github.com/kaidez/search-autocomplete">The code's here on GitHub</a> with instructions on how to run it locally.

+The search results now being returned are now the acronyms for various athletic leagues.
+WNBA, EPL, NBA, etc.

 Here's what I learned: